coreos/etcd-operator/doc/user/backup_config.md

 If running on AWS Kubernetes, pass the flag `--pv-provisioner=kubernetes.io/aws-ebs` to operator.
 See [AWS deployment](../../example/deployment-aws.yaml).
 This is essentially saving backups on an instance of AWS EBS.

+## PV with StorageClass

+If your Kubernetes supports [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses), pass the flag `--storageclass=Name of StorageClass` to operator.
+With StorageClass can can control more in detail how to persist date on PersistentVolumes.
+See [Deployment](../../example/deployment-storageclass.yaml).
+This is essentially saving backups on an PersistentVolumes with a predefined Storageclasses.

 ## S3 on AWS